 These are not easy questions, but keeping them in mind is a good first step, even if you don’t have all the answers yet.

 Finally, you are using Google Analytics, moving to a different service for web analytics will be a step toward compliance.
-Of course, there is more to compliance, but ditching Google Analytics is the low-hanging fruit for many companies.
+Of course there is much more to compliance, but ditching Google Analytics is the low-hanging fruit for many organizations.